 Psychosocial working conditions

-The job exposure matrix (JEM) for psychosocial working conditions consists of gender-specific exposure scores regarding psychosocial job demands and job control (decision authority and skill discretion).
-Data has been collected from 1990 to 2015.
+The job-exposure matrix (JEM) for psychosocial working conditions consists of gender-specific exposure scores regarding quantitative job demands and decision authority/job control, respectively.

 Daniel Falkstedt